 Non-Export Relay - Separate Inverters for Battery Storage & PV System

 A Non-export relay device is installed at the PCC.
 It measures the power at the PCC and provides a trip output signal to the battery storage A/C system breaker when power is exporting to the distribution system.
-The battery’s A/C system breaker must use the trip output signal to trip the battery, preventing discharge from the battery storage system.
+The battery’s A/C system breaker must use the trip output signal to trip the battery, preventing the discharging of the battery storage system.

 Non-Export Relay - Same Inverter for Battery Storage & PV System